Best practices for performance and reliability of Azure Functions

 Functions should be stateless and idempotent if possible.
 Associate any required state information with your data.
 For example, an order being processed would likely have an associated

 state member.
 A function could process an order based on that state while the function itself remains stateless.

 Idempotent functions are especially recommended with timer triggers.
-For example, if you have something that absolutely must run once a day, write it so it can run any time during the day with the same results.
-The function can exit when there is no work for a particular day.
+For example, if you have something that absolutely must run once a day, write it so it can run anytime during the day with the same results.
+The function can exit when there's no work for a particular day.
 Also if a previous run failed to complete, the next run should pick up where it left off.

 Assume your function could encounter an exception at any time.
 Design your functions with the ability to continue from a previous fail point during the next execution.
 Consider a scenario that requires the following actions:

 - Query for 10,000 rows in a database.